improving-minnesota/react-workshop/labs/lab-04-flux.md

 },
 ```

-- OK..now let's start talking to our server!!
+- Now, let's start talking to our server!!

 - A quick side note: We will be using the awesome [axios](https://github.com/mzabriskie/axios) library to make our HTTP request/responses.

-- First let's implement a method to get a list of employees:
+- First, let's implement a method to get a list of employees:
   - Note: the server is set up for pagination, so we need to send a pagination query and receive a page config object in the response.

 ```javascript